szapp/FeatShare/doc/config.rst

 .. glossary::

     title
         The title is displayed in the setup window title.
         The title should be concise.
         It will **not** be truncated to fit the title bar.
-The this setting is also used to construct the name of the backup directory created to store the original files before modifying or overwriting them.
+        This setting is also used to construct the name of the backup directory created to store the original files before modifying or overwriting them.

     globalHeader
         This will function as the default heading on top of each inserted block.
 Keep in mind to include a comment flag